alturkim/model-scoring-monitoring/README.md

 # Overview
-This project build an Attrition Detection ML System that is regularliy scored and monitored for model drift.
+This project builds an Attrition Detection ML System that is regularliy scored and monitored for model drift.